yihan1998/yihan1998.github.io/_posts/2024-03-06-linux-fs-io-multiplexing.md

 |  `Epoll`  |          :raised_hands: I'm like you two but more scalable           |                            Commonly used in high-performace server applications when there are thousands of connections                            |
 | `Eventfd` |             :v:Here to provide lightweight notification              | Lightweight synchronization between threads.
 Can be combined with `epoll` to achieve asynchronous event notification in multi-threaded envirnment. |

-# What is I/O ultiplexing and why do we need it
+# What is I/O multiplexing and why do we need it

 # `Select`: OG of I/O Multiplexing